coq/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

             (* "one" is unfolded because it's transparent (by default) in db2 *) Succeed typeclasses eauto with db1 db2 nocore.

-         .. coqtop:: none
+         .. rocqtop:: none

             Abort.

       .. example:: Independence of Hint Opaque and Opaque

-         .. coqtop:: reset in
+         .. rocqtop:: reset in

             Definition one := 1.
             Opaque one.  (* not relevant to hint selection *)